rwth-acis/REST-OCD-Services/README.md

 ```
 This will build and run containers for WebOCD service and arangodb, which is required for the service to run properly.

 You can adjust the database container default password by modifying docker-compose.yml.
-Keep in mind to also change the config files [config_test.properties](ocd/arangoDB/config_test.properties) and [standard_config.properties](ocd/arangoDB/standard_config.properties) so that WebOCD tests as well as the service can use the database.
+Keep in mind to also change the config file [config.properties](ocd/arangoDB/config.properties), so that WebOCD tests as well as the service can use the database.